yamin-shihab/study-notes/grade-8/social.md

 # Social Studies 8

-*Seems to be more thinking than memorizing compared to grade 7 social studies.
+*Seems to be more thinking than memorizing compared to grade 7 Social Studies.
 Note from the future: this was very false.
 And also as a quick precursor:*

 </div>